dtm2451/RNAseqPlotR/README.md

 # RNAseqPlotR

+This repository is being migrated due to a major upgrade: the code is jumping from Rscript to R-package!
+I have renamed the package to DittoSeq as well and will soon be transferring all content over to my DittoSeq repository, the new future home of these funcitons.

 **A set of functions built for analysis and color blind friendly visualization of single cell and bulk RNA-sequencing data**

 ![example1](Vignette/DBDimPlot2.png)